 Where to Find Outdoor Swimming Pools in Paris

-For an even greater cooling effect plus fun and exercise, try one of Paris's swimming pools:
+For an even greater cooling effect plus fun and exercise, try one of Paris's outdoor swimming pools (the city has a number of very nice indoor municipal pools, but outdoor pools are more of a rarity):

 • Paris Plages Swimming Pools - During July and August, go for a cooling swim in one of the free floating swimming pools in the Basin de la Villette, or cool off without getting totally wet in one of the pedal boats in the canal.
 Portable water misters along the Seine in central Paris give you another way to cool off.